yyou22/Data_Prep_HAM/README.md

 ## Calculate the invariance between natural and adversarial embeddings

 run `invariance.py`.
 Produce file is named inv.csv.
+Note: the script only write one row (per model) to inv.csv at a time.